opensearch-project/documentation-website/_search-plugins/knn/knn-vector-quantization.md

 OpenSearch supports many varieties of quantization.
 In general, the level of quantization will provide a trade-off between the accuracy of the nearest neighbor search and the size of the memory footprint consumed by the vector search.
 The supported types include byte vectors, 16-bit scalar quantization, and product quantization (PQ).

 ## Faiss byte vector

-Starting with version 2.17, the k-NN plugin supports `byte` vectors with the Faiss engine which helps to reduce the memory requirements.
+Starting with version 2.17, the k-NN plugin supports `byte` vectors with the Faiss engine in order to reduce the amount of required memory.
 For more information, see [Faiss byte vector]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/knn-vector#faiss-byte-vector).

 ## Lucene byte vector